geode-sdk/docs/tutorials/migrate-v5.md

 ### `GlobalEvent`

-If you have an Event with a filter, it's not possible to have a listener for any filter args.
+If you have an `Event` with filter args, it's not possible to have an unfiltered listener (aka a listener that receives every event, regardless of the args). \
 In those cases, you should use `GlobalEvent`.

 ```cpp
 // std::string is a filter arg